PradeepJaiswar/flask-kafka-celery/README.md

 * Restarting with stat
 ```

+Now hit `http://localhost:5000/api/users` in your browser
-Now hit `http://localhost:5000/api/users/` in your browser
+Now hit `http://localhost:5000/api/customers` in your browser